MRCollective/ChameleonForms/README.md

 Some ideas for the library in the future are:

-* Ability to opt-in to switch on HTML 5 validation and switch off client validation
+* Ability to opt-in to switch on HTML5 validation and switch off client validation
 * Bootstrap 4 and Material UI support
 * Tag helpers
 * Blazor, Razor Pages and Carter support